Olympic Games 2024 in Paris and Seine-Saint-Denis

 • July 26, 2024: Olympic Seine in the heart of Paris, on the Seine (160 boats, 6 km of course, 80 giant screens) starting from the Pont d'Austerlitz and going to the Pont d'Iéna

-• August 28, 2024: Opening ceremony in Paris, Place de la Concorde, down the avenue des Champs-Elysées
+• August 28, 2024: Opening ceremony in Paris, on the Champs-Elysées for the "public" parade, then on Place de la Concorde for the "official" parade (ticket required)

 The visits in connection with the Olympic Games in the 93